Wang-Jingyi09/react-assignment/README.md

  1. Update the site header to create a new page to display popular moves list sorted by rating.

  1. I meet a problem that is the page is not sorted by rating and looks the same as the home page.
 Then I find that the static endpoint '/movie/popular' may not support the 'sort_by' parameter, and it just sorts the movies by default order.
 Finally, I use '/discover/movie' endpoint to show the page.

+ 1. There may be some movies that do not show movie posters, ratings or reviews.
+This is because TMDB data is not updated in a timely manner.

 ## Advanced search and filter by release year and rating.